galopago/misistemita/c-breakouts/c01/README.md

-# Breakout for RAK811 LoRa module, 8 holes 10.16 mm spaced, for mounting onto the backplate
+# Breakout for RAK811 LoRa module, 8 holes 10.16 mm spaced, for mounting on the backplate

 Breakout for RAK811 LoRa module.
-All header pins are routed to screw terminal connectors
+All header pins are routed to the screw terminal connectors.

 Bare single PCB                              |Panelized PCB                              |
 ---------------------------------------------|-------------------------------------------|